Bushra-88/Bushra-88/README.md

 ## Hobbies

-* Writing poems.
+* Writing poems ✍🏻.

-* Taking walks in the woods to connect with nature and relax.
+* Taking walks in the woods to connect with nature and relax 🌳🚶🏻‍♀️‍➡️🌳.

-* Reading good books, including:
+* Reading good books 📖📔, including:
 >Psychological Book: "Thinking, Fast and Slow" by Daniel Kahneman.

 >Novel: "It Ends with Us" by Colleen Hoover

 * Photography 📸: Capturing the beauty of nature and cityscapes with my camera.
 Every interesting scene tells a story through my lens.

-* Engaging in fitness activities to maintain a healthy lifestyle.
+* Engaging in fitness 🏋🏻‍♀️activities to maintain a healthy lifestyle.

 * Experimenting with new recipes in the kitchen and cooking delicious meals.